 Using on-the-job training only, is it possible to become a successful pastry chef?

 To become a professional pastry chef, it isn’t compulsory to complete formal education.
 However, it can be beneficial to obtain professional traineeship that will prepare you for the role.
 Training as a pastry chef can enable you to learn key information and skills to in the competitive industry.
-A combination of the right qualifications and experience are vital to success.
+A combination of the right qualifications and experience are vital to success and Le Cordon Bleu is here to help, with inploi rating Le Cordon Bleu as the best pastry school in the UK for aspiring professionals with passion and drive.
 Le Cordon Bleu London offers the Diplôme de Pâtisserie course which is a celebrated qualification in many countries across the world.
 It has three different levels: basic, intermediate and superior.
 The Diplôme de Pâtisserie programme is 9 months long or can be taken as an intensive course for 6 months.
 In this programme you will learn classic and contemporary pâtisserie skills as well as develop your creativity in dessert decoration.
 You may be interested in integrating this diploma with Culinary Management for the Diplôme de Pâtisserie with Culinary Management or study it alongside the Diplôme de Boulangerie.
 You will be taught through hands-on lessons and demonstrations by our professional Pâtisserie Chefs who have worked in some of the world’s finest hotels and Michelin-starred restaurants.

 Get practical work experience